 Hedonistic Mystery Religions

-The situation with regards to the population at large was a little different: clearly unable to afford rich banquets and dancers they could take the alternative approach of joining one of the several mystery religions linked to divinities such as Dionysus or Bacchus imported from Greece and the Orient.
-These divinities were generally linked to wanton debauchery and luxury – a celebration of hedonism driven by pure nature (that fertility of the land thing).
+With the growth of Roman influence and of contact with new cultures, several mystery religions linked to divinities such as Dionysus or Bacchus were imported from Greece and the Orient.
+These divinities were generally linked to what we, and the highest Roman authorities would consider wanton debauchery and luxury – a celebration of hedonism driven by pure nature (that fertility of the land thing).

 Religious ceremonies involved channeling the sexual energy of the participants in order to achieve some form of trance state, probably with the aid of hallucinogenic substances.
 The rituals might also involve cases of sadism or sacrifice upon unsuspecting would-be members of the sect.
 The authorities got a whiff of what was going on and took hard repressive action and they were surprised by the large number of public figures involved in the scandal.
 It was as early as 190BC but in spite of the repression the cult lived on.
 The famous paintings at the villa of Mysteries in Pompeii seem to make some sort of reference to this type of mystery cult.

 These religious ceremonies initially took place at night, possibly 2-3 times per year.
 Probably in coincidence with Spring, Summer Solstice, that sort of thing.
 By the time they became a scandalous affair they were more like rave events which took place 4-5 times a month!